DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/metrology_overview.rst

 Interactive Display
 ---------------------

-User may only be able to edit or add features after click "Show Interactive Display"
+You may only be able to edit or add features after click "Show Interactive Display"

 Output
 -----------------